DISSINET/bologna.incr.social/README.md

 The licence to use the data and code is described in the LICENCE file.

 ## Related article
 Zbíral, David; Riccardo, Katia; Hampejs, Tomáš; Brys, Zoltán.
 2024.
 Gender, kinship, and other social predictors of incrimination in the inquisition register of Bologna (1291–1310): Results from an exponential random graph model.
-Under review.
+(Under review.)

 ## Dependencies
-The code is written in R 4.3.1.
+The code is written in R 4.3.1 and uses parallel computing.
 Following packages are required:
 * parallel 4.3.1 (R Core Team (2023), <https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/00Index.html>.)
 * Matrix 1.6.1 (Bates D, Maechler M, Jagan M (2023). _Matrix: Sparse and Dense Matrix Classes and Methods_.
 R package version 1.6-1,